-Two series of functionalized mesoporous Ga-silicates were prepared in a straightforward and sustainable one-pot procedure using different alkyl-silanes.
+Two series of functionalized mesoporous Ga silicates were prepared in a straightforward and sustainable one-pot procedure using different alkyl silanes.
 The efficacy of the adopted co-synthetic approach based on aerosol processing has been proved by 29Si solid-state NMR experiments revealing a degree of functionalization close to the theoretical value.
-The successful incorporation of gallium as single sites within the silica framework was confirmed via 71Ga solid-state magic-angle-spinning NMR measurements.
+The successful incorporation of gallium as single sites within the silica framework was confirmed via71Ga solid-state magic-angle-spinning NMR measurements.
 These materials were tested as catalysts for the synthesis of solketal from glycerol at low temperature and under solventless conditions.
 A systematic study evidenced the importance of a careful tuning of surface polarity, achievable with surface functionalization as well as with different thermal treatments.
 The solids functionalized with a low degree of methyl groups (5%) displayed enhanced performances compared to the non-functionalized analogues, highlighting the highly beneficial role of surface hydrophobicity as well as the importance of the careful tuning of the hydrophilic/hydrophobic balance.
 The best functionalized catalysts proved to be easily reusable for multiple catalytic runs.
-With such high-performance catalyst in hands, we propose a process which show favorable E-factor, indicating that the production of solketal can be envisaged in a sustainable way.
+With such a high-performance catalyst in hand, we propose a process which shows a favorable E-factor, indicating that the production of solketal can be envisaged in a sustainable way.

 FingerprintDive into the research topics of 'Surface-functionalized mesoporous gallosilicate catalysts for the efficient and sustainable upgrading of glycerol to solketal'.
 Together they form a unique fingerprint.

 Technological Platform Physical Chemistry and characterization